Lilac Time (film): Plot

-Jeannine Berthelot (Colleen Moore) is a wistful and spirited French village girl who, along with her mother Madame Berthelot (Eugenie Besserer), runs a modest farm near the front.
+Jeannine Berthelot is a wistful and spirited French village girl who, along with her mother Madame Berthelot, runs a modest farm near the front.
 The property has been requisitioned as quarters for seven young aviators of the Royal Flying Corps, whom Jeannine lovingly mothers and teases.
-Among these is the impish “Kid” (Jack Stone) and a helpful mechanic's assistant (George Cooper), overseen by gruff Mike the Mechanic (Edward Dillon).
+Among these is the impish “Kid” and a helpful mechanic's assistant, overseen by gruff Mike the Mechanic.

-Into this lively household arrives Captain Philip Blythe (Gary Cooper), a dashing new replacement for a recently lost flyer.
+Into this lively household arrives Captain Philip Blythe, a dashing new replacement for a recently lost flyer.
 On his first landing, Philip nearly crashes into Jeannine, who is dressed in mechanic's overalls and cap, her face smudged with grease.
 Mistaking her for a mischievous boy, he scolds and cuffs her.
 Outraged and embarrassed, Jeannine vows revenge, but her feelings soon soften.
 Secretly, she begins praying in the lilac garden to a statue of Joan of Arc, begging the saint to make the brave young pilot love her.

 One afternoon, while hiding in the cockpit of Philip's plane, Jeannine inadvertently causes the throttle to open.
 The plane surges across the field, lifts off, and crashes into trees.
 Though badly shaken, Jeannine is miraculously unhurt.
 Philip rescues her from the wreckage, and in the aftermath, he realizes how deeply he cares for her.

-Their tender moment is interrupted by the sudden arrival of General Blythe (Burr McIntosh), Philip's stern father, and Lady Iris Rankin (Kathryn McGuire), the elegant socialite to whom Philip is betrothed.
+Their tender moment is interrupted by the sudden arrival of General Blythe, Philip's stern father, and Lady Iris Rankin, the elegant socialite to whom Philip is betrothed.
 Though Philip shows little affection toward his fiancée, Jeannine, witnessing their farewell kiss, is crushed with heartbreak.